To study the Way is to study the self.

 —Zen Master Dogen, from the Genjōkōan

-The heart of our work at New York Zen Center for Contemplative Care flows from our high value of the practice of meditation, contemplation, and Zen practice.
+The heart of our work at New York Zen Center for Contemplative Care is based on the practice of meditation, contemplation, and Zen precepts.
 To care for the world, we care for ourselves.
 In caring for ourselves, we care for the whole world.

-Meditation has been clinically proven to have great benefits for health and well-being.
-This often is an initial motivation to begin the practice.
-The promise of a continuous meditation practice is the practice of freedom from the suffering caused from the layers of conditioning that we foster through maintaining our fixed sense of self.
-The practice of meditation allows us to experience the ease and joy of being—of becoming fresh and new in each moment.
+Meditation has been clinically proven to benefit one’s health and well-being.
+This often is the initial motivation to begin practice.
+The promise of a continuous meditation practice is freedom from suffering caused by the many layers of conditioning we foster, in our attempt to maintain a fixed sense of self.
+The practice of meditation allows us to experience the ease and joy of being: we are fresh and new in each moment.

-Meditation is a practice that we do everyday, and we gather together in community to practice together to support one another.
-Our community is made up of Jewish, Catholic, Episcopal, Tibetan Buddhists, Zen Buddhists and those who don’t wish to identify with a particular tradition.
-One does not need to identify as a Buddhist or Zen practitioner to realize within oneself the value of Zen practice.
+Meditation is a practice that we do everyday; we gather together as community in support of one another.
+Our community is made up of Jewish, Catholic, Episcopal, Tibetan and Zen Buddhists and those who don’t identify with any particular tradition.

-All are welcome—from those who are curious about meditation and those who have been meditating for decades.
+All are welcome, from those curious about meditation to those who have been meditating for decades.
 Chairs and cushions are available.

 Below are our current offerings for meditation and Zen practice.
-The below is also listed on our Upcoming Events page.
+They are also listed on our Upcoming Events page.

 Monday through Thursday Afternoon Meditations